R0uter/Stack-in-Swift/README.md

 There is three version of Stack:

-`StackG` is Generic version Stack.It uses struct;
+`Stack` is Generic version Stack.It uses struct;

-`Stack` is class version Stack,It seems more like common Stack,which needs to check the type of value before you use it.

-`PriorityStack` is struct version Stack that auto sort elements as DESC
+`PriorityStack_ArrayBackend` is class version Stack that auto sort elements as DESC, this stack uses Swift Array as storage.

+`PriorityStack_LinkedListBackend` is calss version Stack that automaticly sort elements as DESC, this stack uses a linked-list as storage.

 They are all implemented with `Sequence`, so you can use `.map`, `.flat`, `for-in` and so on. :)

+However linked-list and array has different performence on different circumstances, hard to say which is better.

 ### Demo